How to Invest in Marijuana Stocks

-When it comes to marijuana stocks, definitely research the company.
-Since it’s your money, it’s better to take responsibility for your own research as opposed to depending on the talking heads on TV or friends who may not understand the market.
+When it comes to pot stocks, definitely research the company.
+Since it’s your money, it’s better to take responsibility for your own decisions as opposed to depending on the talking heads on TV or friends who may not fully understand the market.

-There are two approaches you can take when researching a marijuana company: fundamental and technical.
+There are two main approaches you can take when researching a marijuana company: fundamental and technical.

-Investors who use fundamental analysis look at the company’s fundamentals—i.e. financial information like quarterly results, balance sheets, and income statements—to predict a trend.
+Investors who use fundamental analysis look at the company’s fundamentals—i.e. financial information like quarterly results, balance sheets, and income statements—to predict trends.

-Investors who approach marijuana stocks from a technical angle believe that stock price chart patterns and past price performance can help predict what the future prices will be.
+Investors who approach cannabis stocks from a technical angle believe that stock-price chart patterns and past price performance can help predict where share prices will go in the future.

 2. Decide How Much You Want to Invest

-Stocks in general are volatile.
-Startup industries like marijuana are much more susceptible to growing pains.
+Stocks in general can be volatile, and startup industries like legal marijuana are susceptible to growing pains.
 As a result, it can be difficult to pick the winners when an industry is young.

 3. Identify Your Investing Timeline

-How long is your investing timeline?
-Is your investing horizon years down the road or are you more of a day trader?
-Each timeline has a different risk threshold, which will have an impact on when you should buy and sell.
+Investors need to decide on their investing timeline Is it days or years down the road?
+Each timeline has a different risk threshold, which will have an impact on when the investor should buy and sell.

 4. Buy Low, Sell High

-Yes, buying low and selling high is the goal.
-To get there though, you need to know the basics on how to buy and sell marijuana stocks.
+Yes, buying low and selling high is the always the goal.
+To get there though, investors need to know the basics on how to buy and sell marijuana stocks.

 With a limit order, you buy a stock when the price falls to (or below) the limit price you have set.
-Because you have set a limit price, there is no guarantee that you will be able to acquire the equity you have set your sights on.
+Because of the set limit price, there’s no guarantee that you’ll be able to acquire the equity you have set your sights on.